jackiehjm/stx-docs/doc/source/planning/kubernetes/storage-planning-storage-on-controller-hosts.rst

 ----------------

 The following host filesystem commands can be used to resize non-|DRBD|
-filesystems \(Backup, Docker, Kubelet and Scratch\) and do not apply to all hosts of a give personality type:
+filesystems \(Backup, Docker, Kubelet, Scratch, and Log\) and do not apply to all hosts of a given personality type:

 :command:`host-fs-list`, :command:`host-fs-modify`, and :command:`host-fs-show`